When Hurricane Maria’s 155-mph winds pummeled the island of Puerto Rico in September 2017, the damage was catastrophic.

 - Hundreds of thousands of locals have left Puerto Rico, perhaps never to return.

 - The Federal Emergency Management Agency (FEMA) has been overworked responding to disasters in Puerto Rico, Texas, Florida, and California, meaning the road to recovery for Puerto Rico has been agonizingly slow for the locals.
 Will the island be more prepared for another disaster in the future?

 Strategic investors willing to embrace these risks have a once-in-a-lifetime investment opportunity and the chance to help build a stronger, more innovative, and prosperous island.

 One such intrepid investor, Holman, still firmly believes in Puerto Rico.

 “We want to be a part of that recovery process, where our investors can help themselves and help the island”.

-If you’re interested in investing in Puerto Rico, join us at our next Investors Conference in San Juan, Puerto Rico on November 13-14, 2018.
-Enter your details below to be the first to be notified when tickets go on sale very soon.
+If you’re interested in investing in Puerto Rico, join us at our next Investors Conference in San Juan, Puerto Rico on April 23 – 25, 2019.

 Subscribe to our Newsletter